Jefferson Middle School swimmers win North Georgia titles

 “I could not be more proud of this group of young swimmers,” Jefferson coach Tess Nunnally said.
 “Many coaches throughout the meet commented on this group of swimmers and how Jefferson has a bright future ahead with these swimmers.
 I could not agree more.
 The talent, determination, and sportsmanship among this group is amazing.”

-Nunnally said she couldn’t wait to see what the group accomplishes by the team it leaves the Jefferson swimming program.
+Nunnally said she couldn’t wait to see what the group accomplishes by the time it leaves the Jefferson swimming program.

 “They may just be one of the best groups of swimmers to ever go through Jefferson, and that says a lot when you have had swimmers like Camille Porter swimming at Auburn and Jackson Harvin swimming at Georgia Tech,” Nunnally said.
 “I see many bright futures ahead.
 Hopefully, we can keep this group together and encourage others to swim to deepen our talent.
 It is difficult when there is no pool in the area, but I work hard to keep them focused and encouraging peers to each other.”